 Fans of upcycling garage sale or thrift store finds may discover lots of unique pieces on their digs.
 Things like ugly upholstery hues sometimes make the difference between a must-have and a hard pass.
 Oftentimes, the amount of fixes necessary to bring those furnishings back to some semblance of their original glory just aren’t worth the time and expense.

 Fortunately, painting fabric with Real Milk Paint can help you transform unacceptable upholstery into eye-catching home accents.
 Our nontoxic fabric medium mixed together with fabric paints come in a vast array of colors to ensure beautiful results ideally suited to your home’s interior design palette.
 You can paint fabric using Real Milk paint with a brush, sponge, or even a stamp.

-If you’re seeking the benefits of this fabric painting technique or looking for a step-by-step tutorial, read on to learn the basics of mixing, application and aftercare.
+If you’re seeking the benefits of this fabric painting technique or looking for a step-by-step tutorial, read on to learn the basics of mixing, application and aftercare of paint on fabric.

 Advantages of Fabric Painting